Staffordshire: Westminster parliamentary

 The ceremonial county of Staffordshire (including the unitary authority of Stoke-on-Trent) is represented by twelve Members of Parliament (MPs) in the House of Commons.
-Eleven of the MPs represent the Conservative Party and one sits as an independent.
-The results of the 2019 general election in the county are as follows:
+Nine of the MPs represent the Labour Party and three MPs represent the Conservative Party.
+The current membership of each constituency as of 2024 is as follows:

 County council

 Staffordshire County Council is the top-tier local council for the non-metropolitan county.
 For Eurostat purposes, it is a NUTS 3 region (code UKG22).

 Staffordshire operates a cabinet-style council.
 There are 62 councillors for Staffordshire.
 The Full Council elects a cabinet of 10 councillors, including the council leader, from the majority party.
 Each cabinet member has their own portfolio about which they make the "day to day" decisions.